What does a Conductor do?

-A conductor must be an insightful, charismatic individual—capable of inspiring hard work and deep musicality from ensemble members, and able to verbally and nonverbally communicate a vast array of emotions.
+Conductors must be insightful and charismatic—capable of inspiring hard work and deep musicality from ensemble members, and able to verbally and nonverbally communicate a vast array of emotions.

-Typically, a conductor uses a baton to outline tempos while his or her free hand is used to indicate entrances and nuances, but some conductors dispense with the baton altogether, freeing both hands and arms for more elaborate interpretive directions.
-Conductors also use torso movements and facial expressions to convey to the group their wishes for phrasing and dynamics to the ensemble.
+When it comes to performance, conductors typically use a baton to outline tempos and their free hand to indicate entrances and nuances, but some conductors dispense with the baton altogether, freeing both hands and arms for more elaborate interpretive directions.
+Conductors also use torso movements and facial expressions to convey their wishes for phrasing and dynamics to the ensemble.
 While some conductors are only there to conduct, others' duties extend far beyond the podium.
-Orchestra music directors, for example, have broad authority over an ensemble's affairs, including selecting repertoire, overseeing hiring and firing, and assisting with fundraising and publicity.
+Orchestra music directors, for example, have broad authority over the ensemble's affairs, including selecting repertoire, overseeing auditions and hiring, and assisting with fundraising and publicity.
 On the other hand, session conductors—who are plentiful in Hollywood—work on a freelance basis.